AuroraEditor/AuroraEditor/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+If you feel unwelcome, or feel like you are not being treated properly, please contact an [@Founder](https://github.com/orgs/AuroraEditor/teams/founders/members) and we will do everything we can to resolve this.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our